Five confirmed dead in Fort Lauderdale airport shooting

-People wait on the tarmac of Fort Lauderdale-Hollywood International Airport in Florida after a shooting took place near baggage claim.
+People wait on the tarmac of Fort Lauderdale-Hollywood International Airport in Florida after a shooting.

 [DEVELOPING STORY] Five people were killed in a shooting at Fort Lauderdale-Hollywood (Florida) International Airport (FLL), police have confirmed.

-Note: UPDATE: FBI confirms shooter was arriving passenger who legally checked handgun.
-UPDATE: Fort Lauderdale-Hollywood International reopened Jan.
-7.